svkrishnaveni/GaussianNaiveBayes_Using_Numpy/ReadMe.txt

 Running instructions:

-run the following command to perform Leave one out CV using KNN for 3 features and 2 features 'python knn_evaluate.py'

 run the following command to perform Leave one out CV using Gaussian Naive Bayes for 3 features and 2 features 'python gaussian_naive_bayes_evaluate.py'